-In a Systems approach Organic Lawn Care program, what happens in between our visits can be just as important as the services we are providing.
-Here are some guidelines for watering and mowing that will support our efforts.
-Since every property has different variables when it comes to watering (soil conditions, water pressure, sun exposure) there is no exact science for a watering schedule.
-Use these principals to help determine the best schedule for your lawn.
+In a systems approach Organic Lawn Care program, what happens in between our visits is just just as important as the services we are providing.
+Below are some guidelines for watering and mowing that will support our efforts.
+Every property has different variables when it comes to watering (soil conditions, water pressure, sun exposure) so there is no exact science behind a watering schedule.
+However, these principals will help determine the best schedule for your lawn.

 Irrigation for Established Lawns

 - Deeper less frequent watering: Shallow frequent watering encourages thatch and weeds.
 The object is to get the grass roots to grow deep.
 Roots will grow deep only if water is available deep in the soil.
 This is why less frequent but deep watering is better.
 The surface soil dries out but the deep soil remains moist, encouraging the roots to grow deeper.
 Water will penetrate deeper if you water about ½ inch, wait two or three hours and then water one inch.

 - Water early morning: The best time to water is early morning.
 This allows the grass and soil surface to dry off throughout the day.
 Watering in the evening may promote fungal diseases, which are often related to excess moisture.

 - Avoid over watering: The amount of water your lawn needs depends on the type of grass/soil, sun exposure, and rainfall amount.
 A simple way to determine how much water the lawn is getting is to place a few empty tuna cans on the lawn during a watering and monitor them as you water.
 Adding organic matter to the soil (compost top dress) will increase the soils ability to hold water, requiring less irrigation over time.
 Check for puddles on the grass surface or excessive runoff on driveways or walkways.
 Timers can be helpful and are found at most home centers.